-New Hampshire College recognizes its responsibility and commitment to the academic success of all students who enroll in its programs.
-The College acknowledges that success in academic matters is the result of joint partnership between students and teachers.
+Success in academic matters is the result of joint partnerships between students and teachers.
 Students who are willing to learn will find the Learning Center a valuable part of that teaching-learning partnership.
+Students are offered the assistance needed to be academically successful and to become independent learners.
+Services include: